AT-Publishing/website/coin-xmr.md

 **Monero Storage**

 Trezor hardware wallet so far doesn't have XMR integration even though that's what we all wish for.
+[Ledger CTO said in June 2017 they will implement Monero, ETA is to be announced](https://www.altcointrading.net/ledger-monero).